How to Volunteer in Guatemala Affordably and Impactfully

 Many of us would like the opportunity to both experience a new country as well as to help people there in need.
 The truth is that there are many possibilities for doing so.
 However, one problem that prevents many of us from volunteering is the issue of funds.
-After analyzing the cost of airline tickets, shelter, food, transportation, medical insurance, and other necessities, the prospect of financing such an adventure seems a little unreachable.
+After analyzing the cost of airline tickets, shelter, food, transportation, medical insurance, and other necessities, financing such an adventure seems unreachable.
 Fortunately, there is a way.

-Currently, I live in one of the most NGO-dense countries in the world: Guatemala.
-Here, there are NGOs that provide aid in education, build schools, houses and industries, work to save the environment, provide medical and nutritional assistance… something to fill just about every type of need.
-Of course, this does not completely solve those annoying money issues, but I have found a great way to do so.
+I live in one of the most NGO-dense countries in the world: Guatemala.
+Here, some NGOs provide education aid, build schools, houses, and industries, work to save the environment, and provide medical and nutritional assistance… something to fill almost every need.
+Of course, this does not solve those annoying money issues, but I have found a great way to do so.
 Many assistance providers are directly sponsored by or linked to hostels that do something called "work trades."

-What work trades generally entail is working a reception shift a few days a week at the hostel in return for room and board.
-For most hostels, this means a few hours welcoming guests, showing them to their room, handling the phone, and pouring a few drinks, etc. Therefore, it ultimately functions as a great way to meet fellow travelers as well.
-Meanwhile, during their off-hours, hostel volunteers are free to do as they wish, such as helping with nearby NGO projects.
+Volunteer work generally entails working a reception shift a few days a week at the hostel in return for room and board.
+For most hostels, this means a few hours of welcoming guests, showing them to their room, handling the phone, pouring a few drinks, etc. Therefore, it ultimately functions as a great way to meet fellow travelers.
+Meanwhile, hostel volunteers are free to do as they wish during their off-hours, such as helping with nearby NGO projects.

 Antigua, Guatemala: Earth Lodge and Las Manos de Christine

 On the outskirts of the city lies a little village named Aldea El Hato, which is unknown save for one of the most popular destinations in the country, a little guesthouse called Earth Lodge.
-When "the Lodge" began, El Hato had no running water, no electricity, and was only accessible via a dirt road.
-Not only was the guesthouse instrumental in the village acquiring these things, the owners — Drew and Bri — have provided the school with assistance for years.
+When "the Lodge" began, El Hato had no running water or electricity and was only accessible via a dirt road.
+Not only was the guesthouse instrumental in the village acquiring these things, but the owners — Drew and Bri — have provided the school with assistance for years.

-Of course, there is no several such places in this area.
-While these hostels are not directly involved in NGOs, they also do the work-trade agreement and could definitely provide the chance to volunteer with Antigua-based projects: The Terrace, Black Cat Hostel, and Black Cat Inn.
-In addition to hostels, Antigua, being so popular with foreigners and locals alike, is home to loads of non-profits doing great work nearby: Camino Seguro, Los Niños de Guatemala, As Green As It Gets, Transitions, AWARE, and many others.
+Of course, there are only a few such places in this area.
+While these hostels are not directly involved in NGOs, they also do the work-trade agreement.
+They could provide the chance to volunteer with Antigua-based projects: Black Cat Hostel and Black Cat Inn.
+In addition to hostels, Antigua, being so popular with foreigners and locals alike, is home to many non-profits doing great work nearby, including Los Niños de Guatemala.

 Lago Atitlan: La Iguana Perdida and Los Amigos de Santa Cruz

-Lago Atitlan is renowned as being one of the most beautiful lakes in the world.
-Like Antigua and much of western Guatemala, the landscape is speckled with spectacular volcanoes, and like any big body of water, Atitlan offers a remarkable range of activities, including scuba diving.
-Additionally, San Marcos de La Laguna on the lake is famous for its yoga courses and mystical locale.
+Lago Atitlan is renowned as one of the world's most beautiful lakes.
+Like Antigua and much of western Guatemala, the landscape is dotted with spectacular volcanoes.
+Like any big body of water, Atitlan offers a remarkable range of activities, including scuba diving.
+San Marcos de La Laguna on the lake is famous for its yoga courses and mystical locale.
 The lake is surrounded by wonderfully unique and lively villages to explore.

-With villages in just about every cove, the lake is full of great spots to visit and, thus, hostels to accommodate tourists.
-In San Pedro, a popular lakeside spot for younger crowds, there are a couple of other hostels that do work-trade: Zoola and Yo Mama’s Casa.
-Again, as with much of Guatemala, there are myriad of organizations and opportunities to provide assistance to local communities so rich in tradition.
-It is a fantastic place to spend some time helping others.
+With villages in just about every cove, the lake is full of great spots to visit and, thus, hostels to accommodate tourists, many of which will offer work options in exchange for accommodations and more.
+Again, as with much of Guatemala, there are many organizations and opportunities to assist local communities.

 Rio Dulce is in the southeast corner of Guatemala, the river linking Lago Izabal and the Caribbean Sea.
 It has a much more tropical feel than the rest of the country.
-The weather is hot and the surrounding jungles are full of wildlife, especially migrating birds and waterfowl.
-The river and lake offer good swimming options, as well as other water sports, and there are loads of nearby sights to see, including waterfalls and the Rasta-like Garifuna community in Livingston.
+The weather is hot, and the surrounding jungles are full of wildlife, especially migrating birds and waterfowl.
+The river and lake offer good swimming options and other water sports, and there are loads of nearby sights to see, including waterfalls and the Garifuna community in Livingston.
 At the mouth of the river, it is possible to take boat trips to Belize or Honduras's Bay Islands.

 Locals paddling a boat on the Rio Dolce.

-Casa Guatemala supplies care and education for children who have been abandoned, abused, and/or were living in extreme poverty.
-The organization, originally coined "Casa Canada," as it was opened by two Canadians, has been providing aid since 1977, so the motivation behind the volunteer work is to try to ensure continuity.
-Not only does the place help children in the here and now, but many businesses have also been opened to provide the children of age with viable work.
-There are a many opportunities to get deeply involved with this awesome project, and a great FAQ page on the website to help prepare Guatemala-bound volunteers and travelers.
+Casa Guatemala School for Vulnerable Children is an NGO that supplies care and education for children who have been abandoned, abused, and/or were living in extreme poverty.
+The organization, coined initially "Casa Canada," as it was opened by two Canadians, has been providing aid since 1977, so the motivation behind the volunteer work is to ensure continuity.
+Not only does the place help children here and now but many businesses have also been opened to provide children of age with viable work.
+There are many opportunities to get deeply involved with this incredible project, and a great FAQ page on the website to help prepare Guatemala-bound volunteers and travelers.
 The organization stresses that it prefers volunteers offering some skills (including teaching), specifies the supplies it needs, urges donations, and breaks down its expenses for transparency.

-Other interesting options for responsible travelers and eco-tourists around Rio Dulce include Finca Tatin, which is ecological in its mission, and has some very interesting things going on to preserve the surrounding jungle.
-Tatin is still in the fledgling stages of the work exchange but could be a very interesting place to try.
+Other exciting options for responsible travelers and eco-tourists around Rio Dulce include Finca Tatin, which is ecological in its mission and has some exciting things going on to preserve the surrounding jungle.
+Tatin is still in the fledgling stages of the work exchange, but it could be a very interesting place to try.
 Backpacker's Hostel and Tortugal River Lodge is yet another work-trade option.
-Another great organization where charitable volunteering and community-based tourism is possible is called Ak’Tenamit.

 Thatch-roofed huts like these, a building style not found in other parts of Guatemala, line the banks of the Rio Dulce.

-Guatemala, despite its rather rough reputation, is a tremendous country to visit and offers some extremely worthwhile volunteering options, which benefit locals directly.
+Despite its rather rough reputation, Guatemala is a tremendous country to visit.
+It offers some extremely worthwhile volunteering options that benefit locals directly.
 I am living here for the third time, working with my third different NGO, and on yet another exciting project.
-Having figured out how to team hostel volunteering with philanthropy, I am able to travel, help locals, and live for a minimal cost.
+Having figured out how to team hostel volunteering with philanthropy, I can travel, help locals, and live for a minimal cost.
 I have met some incredible people with truly inspiring causes and unbelievable drive.

-The opportunities listed above are but a small sample of what there is to be done in Guatemala, the wonderful places there are to visit, and the great collaborative efforts being made to improve the lives of people in need.
-Anyone of these hostels or NGOs would be a great way to begin a life abroad, get a foothold on volunteering, and experience something beyond the standard 2-week holiday package.
-The hostels and NGOs that I have found offer something that has altered the direction of many travelers' lives, and undoubtedly remain in the memories of thousands more.
+The opportunities listed above are a small sample of what is to be done in Guatemala, the beautiful places to visit, and the tremendous collaborative efforts to improve the lives of people in need.
+Any of these hostels or NGOs would be a great way to begin a life abroad, get a foothold on volunteering, and experience something beyond the standard 2-week holiday package.
+The hostels and NGOs I have found offer something that has altered the direction of many travelers' lives and undoubtedly remain in the memories of thousands more.
 At least as importantly, you will have the opportunity to help make a positive difference in the lives of locals in need.